 Service of alcoholic beverages must cease one hour prior to the scheduled end of an organized social function.1

-Old Campus and freshman areas
+Old Campus and first-year areas

 Misuse of identification cards

 Misuse of the Yale identification card, as for example by allowing its use by someone else or by passing on alcoholic beverages obtained with its use to an underage person, is a violation of the Undergraduate Regulations and will lead to disciplinary action.